dav-oss/30days-of-typescript/Week1:Introduction-and-Basics/introduction-to-typescript.md

 ## Interfaces
 Interface that describes objects that have more than one data items in a field.
 In TypeScript, two types are compatible if their internal structure is compatible.
 This allows us to implement an interface just by having the shape the interface requires, without an explicit implements clause.

+## Classes
+TypeScript adds type annotations and other syntax to allow you to express relationships between classes and other types.
+Be sure whenever a class is mentioned OOP follows.